nfahfah/Bud/README.md

 ##  Project Scope

 Bud is a web-based productivity platform designed to help university students manage their academic workload while staying motivated through peer accountability.
-Students can log tasks, track their progress, connect with study buddies, and share resources to build a collaborative and supportive study environment.
+Students can log tasks, track their progress, connect with study buddies, and share resources to build a collaborative and supportive study environment. hello

 ---